Last call for Giants: Flores rung up, super SF season ends

 It was the 24th game this season between the teams rivals and they split them — 12 wins each.

-The Dodgers won the final meeting, and manager Dave Roberts did his best to get the final call to go his way.
+The Dodgers won the final meeting, and manager Dave Roberts did his best to get the last call to go his way.

 “I’m trying to sell it as much as I possibly can.
 So it’s baseball and, it’s baseball, and ultimately we won a ballgame,” he said.